ashastar/Data-Engineering-Notes/Interview Questions.md

 ## 225. How can you monitor pipeline runs in ADF?
 - Use the **Monitor** tab in the ADF portal to view pipeline run history, activity status, trigger status, and diagnostic logs for errors and performance metrics.

+## 226. How can you make Azure Functions work with Azure Data Factory?
+- Azure Data Factory can trigger **Azure Functions** using the **Web Activity**, which can call an HTTP endpoint.
+Azure Functions can be used to transform data, manage file metadata, or handle other custom logic as part of a data pipeline.

+## 227. What are tumbling windows in Azure Data Factory?
+- **Tumbling Window Triggers** are time-based triggers that execute pipelines in Azure Data Factory at regular intervals.
+They can handle data in fixed-size, non-overlapping time windows, ensuring data from different time windows is processed independently.

+## 228. Can Azure Data Factory pipelines handle real-time data?
+- While Azure Data Factory is primarily for batch processing, it can handle near real-time data by integrating with services like **Event Grid** and **Stream Analytics** for event-driven workflows.

+## 229. What are the supported transformation activities in Azure Data Factory?
+1. **Mapping Data Flows**: Visual data transformation logic without code.
+2. **SQL Query**: Transformation using SQL queries in databases.
+3. **Stored Procedure**: Execute stored procedures in databases.
+4. **Azure Databricks**: Use Spark to transform big data.
+5. **Azure Functions**: Custom transformations using serverless functions.

+## 230. How is data secured during transformation in Azure Data Factory?
+- Data is secured by using **Encryption** at rest and in transit with TLS/SSL protocols.
+Additionally, **Managed Identity** and **Azure Active Directory (AAD)** can be used for authentication, and **Role-Based Access Control (RBAC)** ensures proper access to sensitive data.

+## 231. What is the difference between scheduled and event-based triggers in ADF?
+- **Scheduled Triggers** run pipelines at specific times or intervals, whereas **Event-Based Triggers** start pipelines in response to events like file creation or modification in Blob Storage or Data Lake.

+## 232. What are the common real-world use cases of Azure Data Factory?
+1. **Data Migration**: Moving data between cloud and on-premise environments.
+2. **Data Warehousing**: Integrating data into a centralized data warehouse.
+3. **Big Data Analytics**: Orchestrating big data processing workflows.
+4. **ETL/ELT Automation**: Automating data extraction, transformation, and loading processes.
+5. **Data Integration**: Connecting disparate data sources for unified analytics.

+## 233. What are the advantages of integrating Azure Data Factory with Azure Synapse Analytics?
+- **Unified Data Integration**: Combines ETL pipelines with Synapse’s big data and data warehousing capabilities.
+- **Seamless Querying**: Use SQL and Spark to query data without moving it.
+- **Scalability**: Orchestrate complex data transformations on large-scale data.
+- **Integration with Machine Learning**: Easily incorporate machine learning models into data workflows.

+## 234. What is the difference between Azure Data Factory and Azure Databricks?
+- **Azure Data Factory** is an orchestration tool used for ETL and data integration. **Azure Databricks** is an analytics platform optimized for Apache Spark that handles big data processing, machine learning, and collaborative analytics.

+## 235. How does Azure Data Factory handle concurrency?
+- Azure Data Factory manages concurrency through **pipeline concurrency settings**, allowing multiple instances of the same pipeline to run in parallel, and through **activity-level parallelism** in activities like **ForEach** loops.

+## 236. What are the benefits of using self-hosted Integration Runtime in Azure Data Factory?
+- **Self-hosted Integration Runtime (IR)** allows on-premises or virtual machines in private networks to securely integrate with Azure services, enabling hybrid data movement between on-premises data stores and cloud environments.

+## 237. How can you handle dynamic data ingestion using Azure Data Factory?
+- You can create **parameterized datasets** and **pipelines** to dynamically adjust data ingestion workflows based on the source data structure, file names, or timestamps, allowing flexible and scalable ingestion processes.

+## 238. What is the ForEach activity in Azure Data Factory?
+- The **ForEach** activity iterates over a collection of items, such as files or database rows, and performs activities for each item in parallel or sequentially.
+This is commonly used for looping through multiple datasets or files.

+## 239. What are ARM templates in Azure Data Factory?
+- **Azure Resource Manager (ARM) Templates** are JSON files used to define and deploy Azure resources, including Data Factory pipelines, datasets, and linked services.
+They enable the automation of Data Factory deployments across environments.

+## 240. What are the benefits of using Mapping Data Flows in Azure Data Factory?
+- **Mapping Data Flows** provide a low-code, visual interface for defining ETL transformations in Data Factory, allowing users to perform complex operations like joins, aggregations, and filtering without writing code.
+These transformations are scalable as they run on Apache Spark clusters.

+## 241. How can you automate the deployment of Azure Data Factory pipelines?
+- You can automate pipeline deployment using **CI/CD** pipelines in **Azure DevOps** or **GitHub**.
+By using **ARM templates** to define the pipelines, datasets, and linked services, the deployment process can be fully automated for different environments.

+## 242. What are triggers in Azure Data Factory, and how are they used?
+- **Triggers** in ADF define when pipelines should be executed.
+There are three types:
+  1. **Schedule Trigger**: Executes pipelines at a specified time.
+  2. **Tumbling Window Trigger**: Executes pipelines at recurring intervals.
+  3. **Event-Based Trigger**: Starts pipelines in response to events like file uploads.

+## 243. How do you monitor and troubleshoot failures in Azure Data Factory?
+- **Monitor failures** using the **Monitor** tab, where you can view pipeline runs, activity status, and error details.
+For detailed troubleshooting, review **diagnostic logs** and set up **alerts** for failed pipeline runs.

+## 244. How do you integrate Azure Data Factory with Git for version control?
+- You can integrate ADF with **Git** (either Azure Repos or GitHub) by connecting it to a repository through the **Git Configuration** in ADF.
+This enables version control, collaboration, and automated deployment pipelines using **CI/CD** practices.

+## 245. What is PolyBase in Azure, and how is it used in Azure Data Factory?
+- **PolyBase** allows ADF pipelines to query and import external data directly from services like Hadoop or Blob Storage using **T-SQL** in Azure SQL Data Warehouse or Synapse Analytics, eliminating the need to first move the data.

+## 246. Can ADF handle schema drift in data pipelines?
+- Yes, **Mapping Data Flows** can handle **schema drift**, which occurs when the structure of incoming data changes dynamically.
+Schema drift allows pipelines to adapt to changing columns or data types without breaking the ETL process.

+## 247. How does Azure Data Factory handle retries for failed activities?
+- Azure Data Factory supports **retry policies** for activities, allowing you to automatically retry failed activities a specified number of times with a delay between retries.
+This is particularly useful for handling transient failures.

+## 248. What is the Web Activity in Azure Data Factory?
+- The **Web Activity** allows you to call REST APIs from within an ADF pipeline.
+It is commonly used to trigger external services, send notifications, or interact with other cloud services that expose a REST API.

+## 249. How do you manage pipeline dependencies in Azure Data Factory?
+- Pipeline dependencies can be managed by using **Wait Activities**, **Execute Pipeline Activities**, or by creating **triggers** that depend on the completion of other pipelines.
+This ensures that pipelines execute in the correct sequence.

+## 250. What is Azure Key Vault, and how can it be used in Azure Data Factory?
+- **Azure Key Vault** is a secure store for managing secrets like API keys, passwords, and connection strings.
+In ADF, you can reference Key Vault secrets in linked services or activities to securely manage credentials without hardcoding sensitive information.